-“To enhance professional and organizational excellence in the next century, the National Park Service must recruit and retain a workforce that reﬂects the diversity of the nation.” —A Call to Action, 2013
+This program aligns with the National Park Service’s goal to enhance professional and organizational excellence in the next century by recruiting and retaining a workforce that reﬂects the diversity of the nation (A Call to Action, 2013).

 Interns attend a week-long orientation over spring break and serve in 12-week summer internships tailored to various NPS career tracks.
 Summer internships are available in a variety of fields, including visitor services, education, resource management – and many more!

 - Assigned NPS mentor

 - Hands-On Experience

 - Eligible for AmeriCorps Education Award

 - Students who self-identify as being from diverse racial and ethnic backgrounds

 The ideal candidate is: